echasnovski/MiniMax/README.md

 ### Updating

-MiniMax doesn't provide fully automatic updates of already set up config.
+MiniMax doesn't provide fully automatic updates of an already set up config.
 The recommended approach is to manually explore [configs](configs) and [change log](CHANGELOG.md) to see the changes.

-The closest approach to automatic update is:
+The closest approach to automatic updating is:

 ```bash
 # Pull updates of MiniMax itself